tylerwillis/super-tortoise/content/pages/index.md

-      I'm most well-known as a founder of Unsupervised, which helps companies discover opportunities in their data (over $50M worth in 2021) and has raised over $50M to date from Cathay Innovation, SignalFire, Coatue, Eniac Ventures, Elad Gil, and other marquee venture investors.
+      I'm most well-known as a founder of Unsupervised, which helps companies discover opportunities in their data (over $50M worth in 2021) and has raised over $50M to date from Cathay Innovation, SignalFire, Coatue, Eniac Ventures, Elad Gil, and other marquee investors.

       I prefer to think of myself more broadly as someone who believes very